Learn About the Best Soil for Autoflowers

 2. Coco coir

 Coco is the secondary addictive that makes your auto-flower soil mix well-aerated and lightweight.
-You only need a small quantity, 25% - 50%, of coco coir to improve the volume of air pockets in your auto-flower soil mix.
-In addition, it is an inert growing material and does not add additional quantities of Nitrogen, phosphorus, and potassium to the soil.
+You only need a small quantity, 25% – 50%, of coco coir to improve the volume of air pockets in your auto-flower soil mix.
+In addition, it is an inert growing material and does not add additional quantities of Nitrogen, phosphorus, and potassium to the ground.

 Why should you use coco coir?